My Giallo-Inspired Wedding: A Homage to Italian Thrillers

-Tuesday 10 October 2017
+Tuesday, 10 October 2017

-I got married a year ago on Sunday so I thought it was only fitting to write a blog post about the design aspects of the day as the look of my wedding was heavily influenced by the production design in gialli and Italian horror cinema from the sixties and seventies.
-In particular, there was a strong aesthetical influence from Dario Argento's Suspiria alongside style cues from the likes of Mario Bava's Blood & Black Lace and Black Sabbath.
-I thought I'd share with you the thought processes behind various elements of the big day alongside images of how those ideas came together.
-Hopefully fans of the genre will appreciate the stylistic nods to the films we all so dearly love represented through traditional wedding fare.
+I got married a year ago this Sunday, so I thought it was only fitting to write a blog post about the design aspects of my wedding day.
+The look of my wedding was heavily influenced by the production design in Gialli and Italian horror cinema from the 1960s and 70s.
+In particular, there was a strong aesthetic influence from Dario Argento's Suspiria, as well as style cues from Mario Bava's Blood and Black Lace and Black Sabbath.

 The Venue

-Funnily enough, Edinburgh isn't exactly a hotbed for Italian design and although it has its fair share of Gothic venues, I wanted something a little more ornate and on theme for my big day.
-After tearing my hair out for about a year trying to find a venue, it dawned on me that an old bar haunt of mine, The Voodoo Rooms in Edinburgh, was the perfect fit for a wedding heavily influenced by the elaborate production design of the Italian thriller.
-The Voodoo Rooms is a fantastic bar/restaurant located on the upper floor of an 19th century building tucked away behind Princes Street.
-The venue has some wonderful original features that give it a really distinctive feel and it features a lot of ornate detailing such as elaborate ceilings and cornices.
-It feels very theatrical as a setting with a heavy use of gold throughout its rooms - perfect for a wedding inspired by the production design of 1960s Bava films.
-I particularly love the arched windows that run along the outside of the bar which are uplit in red - very Argento.
+The Voodoo Rooms is a fantastic bar and restaurant located on the upper floor of a 19th-century building tucked away behind Princes Street.
+The venue has wonderful original features that give it a distinctive feel, with ornate detailing such as elaborate ceilings and cornices.
+It feels very theatrical, with heavy use of gold throughout its rooms—perfect for a wedding inspired by the production design of 1960s Bava films.
+I particularly love the arched windows that run along the outside of the bar, which are uplit in red—very Argento!

-From the day I started planning, I knew coloured lighting was an integral element for the day.
-A bonus of The Voodoo Rooms is that it has a great lighting deck in its ballroom as well as twinkling lights embedded into the fabric walls.
-This spectacular lighting was key in achieving the Bavaesque look I was going for.
-Most weddings have very bright lighting/daylight for their wedding breakfast but the dark windowless ballroom illuminated with coloured lights, twinkling wall lights and candle light really achieved a dramatic, different look that was bang on theme.
+Like anyone with a passion for Italian genre cinema, I deeply appreciate the beautiful lighting in Bava and Argento's work.
+From the day I started planning, I knew coloured lighting would be an integral element for the wedding.
+A bonus of The Voodoo Rooms is its great lighting deck in the ballroom, as well as twinkling lights embedded into the fabric walls.
+This spectacular lighting was key to achieving the Bavaesque look I was aiming for.

 The Stationery